-Based on Colossus' own Tier system, our example impairment rating alone is worth $7,875 to $45,000.
-This means that failing to provide permanent impairment information leaves all that money on the table!Exclusions to Colossus Impairment Valuation
+Based on Colossus's own tier system, our example impairment rating alone is worth $7,875 to $45,000.
+Failing to provide permanent impairment information leaves all that money on the table!Exclusions to Colossus Impairment Valuation

-Colossus does not evaluate certain types of serious injuries, such as brain injuries or facial scarring.
+Colossus does not evaluate severe injuries like brain injuries or facial scarring.
 In keeping with that trend, Colossus does not give impairment values on five kinds of permanent impairments: